progrium/docker-plugins/README.md

 Plugins are simply directories of executable hook scripts for available hooks, similar to Dokku plugins, and a plugin.toml file.
 The `plugn` tool helps manage these plugins.
 It is still a work in progress, but will eventually also help manage compatibility and configuration.

+Plugins can also implement a `dependencies` hook.
+The first argument is the plugin name, and this can be used to optionally trigger installing dependencies in use by your plugin.

 ### Hook scripts

 Hook scripts are called by `plugn`, but ultimately triggered by [dockerhook](https://github.com/progrium/dockerhook).
 For every event from the Docker stream, dockerhook triggers our plugn hooks passing it the container ID as the first argument, and inspected JSON of the container if available via STDIN.
 It would be *similar* to a command like this: